-Endocrine disorders are also over-represented among younger neurodivergent females, where there appears to be an increase in auto-immune thyroid disorders [Frye et al 2017].
-Maternal hypothyroidism is believed to contribute to an increased prevalence of autism in their offspring.
-Other auto-immune disorders are also over-represented in mothers of neurodivergent females, especially connective tissue disorders such as rheumatoid arthritis (RA) and systemic lupus erythematosus.
-Raynaud's phenomenon can potentially be an early manifestation of a similar tendency in their female offspring and may be exacerbated by stimulants prescribed for ADHD.
 Neurodivergent females also report an increased tendency to develop allergies and skin rashes including eczema and hives [Chua et al 2021].
-They may have an increased prevalence of mast cell activation syndrome, a condition that is attracting greater interest through its links with hypermobility and autism.
-Perhaps related to this observation is the finding that the prevalence of airways disease, and especially of asthma, is much increased among neurodivergent females [Weir et al 2021].
+They have an increased prevalence of mast cell activation syndrome, a condition that is attracting greater interest through its links with hypermobility and autism.
+Related to this observation is the finding that the prevalence of airways disease, and especially of asthma, is much increased among neurodivergent females [Weir et al 2021].
 A relationship between intestinal dysbiosis and the occurrence of asthma and eczema in children with ADHD has now also been established.
-With increasing age, obesity and diabetes become increasingly evident among autistic females [Weir et al 2021], while hypertension and hyperlipidaemia contribute to the higher levels of cerebrovascular and cardiovascular disease observed in older neurodivergent females [Catalá-López 2022].
-The significant reduction in the lifespan of neurodivergent females may be partially explained by a combination of accelerated vascular disease in older autistic females, along with suicide and epilepsy in younger females with autism or ADHD [Catalá-López et al 2022].
+An increase in drug sensitivity and intolerance is recognised among both autistic females and those with ADHD, which may in part relate to MCAS.